 Kacie's experiments using early DIY desktop 3D printers for scale model building led to an online following in the 3D printing community, where she posts under the handle "PrettySmallThings."
 She is passionate about teaching others to use digital tools and hardware to augment traditional craft and bring their ideas to life in three dimensions.
 Kacie lives in New York City.
 You can find her on Twitter: @KacieHultgren.

-Thom Tremblay has been working with computer-aided design software and its users for nearly 30 years.
+Thom Tremblay has been working with computer-aided design software and its users for over 30 years.

 In 1988, Thom Tremblay became convinced that the CAD tool he had been working with for two years was using 3D models to create the 2D working drawings he needed.
 Working as a drafter and mechanical designer on projects in shipbuilding, commercial electronics, and centrifugal compressors eventually led Thom to teaching others how to use the tools with which he was skilled.
 With over fifteen years of experience consulting with businesses of all types and sizes, Thom has developed an understanding of how people use and learn technologies.
 This experience, along with professional certifications in Autodesk AutoCAD and Autodesk Inventor, and being an Autodesk Certified Instructor and Autodesk Certification Evaluator, have translated into books that help customers leverage the power of design technology in ways that are easily understood.